shivambatra0110/EMI_calculator/README.md

 2. Interest Rate: It is a rate at which the interest is charged on the amount borrowed.
 3. Tenure of the Loan: It is an agreed loan repayment time frame between the borrower and the lender.

-So I have made a EMI Calculator which can answer some Problem Statement related to EMI, Loan Amount, tenure and Principal Amount Which are:-
+So I have made a EMI Calculator using python which can answer some Problem Statement related to EMI, Loan Amount, tenure and Principal Amount Which are:-

 1. Let’s calculate the Home Loan EMI now using Python code.
 Principal Amount X, Rate of interest Y, and Loan repayment tenure is Z years.
 Find the EMI to be paid?